 Know when to disengage

 If you know that a situation causes you undue stress, you might want to plan ahead to absent yourself from that situation so your children will not interpret it as unsafe.
-Let’s say, for example, that school drop-offs fill you with separation anxiety.
-Eventually you want to be able to take your child to school, but if you are still in treatment, you can ask a co-parent or co-adult to handle the drop off.
+Let’s say, for example, that school drop-offs fill you with anxiety.
+Eventually you want to be able to take your child to school, but if you are still in treatment, you can ask a co-parent or another trusted adult to handle the drop off.
 “You don’t want to model this very worried, concerned expression upon separating from your children,” says Dr. Howard.
 “You don’t want them to think that there’s anything dangerous about dropping them off at school.”

 In general, if you feel yourself becoming overwhelmed with anxiety in the presence of your child, try to take a break.
 Danielle Veith, a stay-at-home mom who blogs about her struggles with anxiety, will take some time to herself and engage in stress-relieving activities when she starts to feel acutely anxious.
 “I have a list of to-do-right-this-second tips for dealing with a panic, which I carry with me: take a walk, drink tea, take a bath, or just get out the door into the air,” she says.
 “For me, it’s about trusting in the fact that the anxiety will pass and just getting through until it passes.”